JoanClaret/boilerplate-html5-sass/README.md

 This is a repository based on Joan Leon's Boilerplate (https://github.com/nucliweb/nucliweb-Boilerplate).
 The idea is to have an initial base to start new projects, and keep updating with new usefull features.

-### Include
+### Includes

-* package.json (with gulp, gulp-sass, gulp-minify-css, gulp-util, gulp-iconfont, gulp-iconfont-css)
+* package.json (with gulp, gulp-sass, gulp-minify-css, gulp-util, gulp-iconfont, gulp-iconfont-css, gulp-livereload)
 * gulpfile.js with some simple tasks
 * Twitter boostratp's grid
 * SASS variables configuration file (scss/lib/variables.scss)